czernika/orchid-image-components/README.md

 # Orchid Image Components

-Adds new image components to preview uploaded (or not) images for Laravel [Orchid](https://orchid.software/) admin panel.
+Adds new image components to preview uploaded (or external) images for Laravel [Orchid](https://orchid.software/) admin panel.
 Mostly used for "show" type screens where presentation may be important

 ## Support

-Version 2.x requires PHP at least 8.1, Orchid version 14 or higher and Laravel version 10+
+Version 2.x requires PHP at least 8.1, Orchid version 14.x and Laravel version 10.x

 | Version | PHP          | Laravel | Orchid |
 |---------|--------------|---------|--------|